Eckersdorf: History

 Eckersdorf was first mentioned in 1149 in the so-called Giechburgvertrag.
 The Counts of Andechs-Meranien (Grafen von Andechs-Meranien) owned the current area of Eckersdorf until they died off in 1248.
 The lords of Berg Plassenberg (Herren von Plassenberg) acquired first property in the Eckersdorf area in 1420.
 A hundred years later, the lords were in full possession of Eckersdorf.
 After the last representative of the family died in 1552, Eckersdorf came to the Lords of Lüchau, and then it fell to the Markgrafschaft Bayreuth in 1757.
 As part of the Prussian Principality of Bayreuth, Eckersdorf became a French possession through the Treaties of Tilsit, until 1810, when it became part of Bavaria.
 In the course of administrative reform in Bavaria in 1818, today's municipality Eckersdorf was created.

 Politics

 At the latest elections for mayor in 2020, Sybille Pichl (Freie Wählergemeinschaft Eckersdorf-Donndorf und Umgebung) was re-elected.
 She has been in office since 2010.

 Sights

 Johann Jacob Spindler built Schloss Fantaisie for Margravine Elisabeth Fredericka Sophie of Brandenburg-Bayreuth from 1758 to 1765.
 Today, there is a garden museum in this rococo palace.
+The listed town hall in the Donndorf district was built around 1830.